 Most industrial processes produce waste, some of which can be hazardous to public health and the environment if not managed properly.
 Despite the efforts to reduce and recycle hazardous waste from industrial processes, more than 400 million tons of hazardous waste is generated each year.

-Hazardous waste is generated as a byproduct in the production processes of for example cosmetics, detergents, pharmaceuticals, household paints, phones, computers, and gasoline.
+Hazardous waste is generated as a byproduct in the production processes of for example cosmetics, detergents, pharmaceuticals, household paints, phones, computers and gasoline.
 Discarded commercial products are also an example of potentially hazardous or unrecyclable waste.
 Waste incineration also produces harmful gases that need to be measured.
-Download our free guide on emissions monitoring to learn more!

 Many kinds of hazardous waste are fed to incinerators, boilers, and industrial furnaces essentially as received.
 These wastes are often difficult to handle because of their consistency or hazardous nature, so minimal handling is preferred.